Regional Arts Development Fund (RADF)

 If you are a local artist, organisation or creative business, grants are available to bring your ideas to life through the Regional Arts Development Fund (RADF).

-Applications for the first round of RADF Grant funding in 2023/2024 will:
+Applications for the first round of RADF Grant funding in 2023/2024 are now closed.

 Applications for the second round of RADF funding in 2023/2024 will: